Compliance

 The requirements for digital accounting systems will come into effect in a phased-in manner over the next few years.
 The phased introduction will ensure that companies and providers of digital accounting systems have time to adapt to the new requirements and, at the same time, have the opportunity to take advantage of the benefits of automated accounting systems.

-For the time being, the Danish authority has updated the timeline related to the requirements for digital accounting systems.
-Subsequently, the Danish authority will publish the mandatory implementation dates for companies.
+The Danish Authority has published the timeline related to the requirements for digital accounting systems.

 Time Schedule